Learning how to set boundaries was been difficult for me.

 But I wrote them an email explaining my reasons and they responded by calling my mom.

 Setting boundaries and telling people what we want may feel uncomfortable at first but once we’ve set our boundaries, it’s important that we respect them.

-People treat us the way that we treat ourselves, so if we don’t respect our boundaries how can they?
+People treat us the way we treat ourselves; if we don’t respect our boundaries how can they?